taoyuphy/starter-hugo-research-group/content/authors/xujin_ma/_index.md

 user_groups:
 - Grad Students
 ---
-Chengyuan Cai (蔡成渊) is a graduate student in the School of Physics at Huazhong University of Science and Technology (Wuhan, China).
+Xujin Ma (马徐进) is a graduate student in the School of Physics at Huazhong University of Science and Technology (Wuhan, China).
 He focuses on interesting theoretical problems among unconventional superconductivity and quantum transport in low-dimensional electronics.